-- First dose date: The date of the first dose of study treatment during the double-blind treatment period obtained from the study drug exposure CRF. - Last dose date: The date of the last dose of study medication in the 24 week treatment period for subjects who have completed the study or discontinued early.
+First dose date: The date of the first dose of study treatment in treatment period obtained from the study drug exposure CRF.

+Last dose date: The date of the last dose of study medication in the 24 week treatment period for subjects who have completed the study or discontinued early.
 Total dose received will be calculated as number of tablets dispensed number of tablets returned.